Marquette hosts Ryan and Notre Dame - WTOP News

 South Bend, Indiana; Sunday, 4 p.m.
 EST

-BOTTOM LINE: Notre Dame faces the Marquette Golden Eagles after Cormac Ryan scored 21 points in Notre Dame’s 81-75 win against the Boston University Terriers.
+BOTTOM LINE: Notre Dame takes on the Marquette Golden Eagles after Cormac Ryan scored 21 points in Notre Dame’s 81-75 win over the Boston University Terriers.

 The Golden Eagles are 0-1 in road games.
-Marquette is 7-0 in games decided by 10 points or more.
+Marquette ranks ninth in the Big East with 23.0 defensive rebounds per game led by Oso Ighodaro averaging 4.3.

-TOP PERFORMERS: Nate Laszewski is scoring 14.3 points per game and averaging 8.4 rebounds for the Fighting Irish.
-Dane Goodwin is averaging 13.7 points and 5.2 rebounds while shooting 46.3% for Notre Dame.
+TOP PERFORMERS: Ryan averages 2.1 made 3-pointers per game for the Fighting Irish, scoring 13.1 points while shooting 45.2% from beyond the arc.
+Nate Laszewski is shooting 53.2% and averaging 14.3 points for Notre Dame.

-Kam Jones is shooting 47.8% and averaging 15.5 points for the Golden Eagles.
-Olivier-Maxence Prosper is averaging 15.2 points for Marquette.
+Kam Jones is scoring 15.5 points per game and averaging 3.6 rebounds for the Golden Eagles.
+Olivier-Maxence Prosper is averaging 15.2 points and 5.2 rebounds for Marquette.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.